Technology-Notes/kiemlicz-util-wiki/SSL.md

   Receiver of this message must instruct the _Record Layer_ (_Record Protocol_) to immediately copy the read pending state into current state.
 Sender of this message must immediately instruct the record layer to copy pending write state to current write state.

 ###Record Protocol
+Compression/decompression, division into blocks, reassembly.
+Used by Handshake Protocol.
+Receiving unexpected record type results in _Alert(UnexpectedMessage)_.
+Contains information about compression, MAC and encryption for:
+ - current read/write states
+ - pending read/write states

+Current are used for record processing.
+To become current:
+ 1. the pending is first agreed upon in Handshake Protocol
+ 2. the change cipher spec message makes it current

 #References
  1. [RFC handshake flow](https://tools.ietf.org/html/rfc5246#section-7.3)